justinleetyler/justinleetyler.github.io/catalog.md

 The city-states of Aetolia. -- Computer data. -- [S.l.] : Iron Realms Entertainment, [n.d.] -- Title from header. -- Mode of Access: World Wide Web (http://www.aetolia.com/cities). -- DDC 342.
 > I. Sovereign --> A. Ruling Council (elected by citizens.)  -- B. Bureaucracy (Ambassador -- Minister of War -- Minister of Security -- Treasurer -- Steward -- Minister of Trade -- Chancellor -- Minister of Cultural Affairs)

+Clark, Arthur C. -- Childhood's end. -- RosettaBooks, c1951, c2013. -- Title from title page viewed May 23, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?asin=B07XG6MG3Y). -- ISBN 9780795324970. -- AISN B07XG6MG3Y -- DDC 813.
+> He didn’t like Sandmeyer, and he was sure the feeling was mutual.
+But neither let that interfere with business. -q
+> 1 the aliens arrive -s
+> "Freedom to control our own lives, under God’s guidance." -q
+> 3 the overlords work through the UN, and bought peace and raised the standards of living. -s
+> their only concern was earning a living with the minimum of work. -q
+> 3 stormgen is kidnapped, but is freed.
+Kargen is watching the ind. movements. -s
+> 4  k sAys humanity can see him in 50 years. -s
+> 5 karellan shows humself.
+He looks like a devil. -s
+> it was Utopia.
+Ignorance, disease, poverty, and fear had virtually ceased to exist. -q
+> When no one lacks anything, there is no point in stealing. -q
+> 7 a guy named ruperrtf has lots of paranormal book that an overlord uses -s
+> For Jan was still suffering from the romantic illusion—the cause of so much misery and so much poetry—that every man has only one real love in his life. -q
+> WOTD: credulous.
+> 8 rupert creates something like a oiluijij board, and it sats tge overlords are frolm ngs549672 -s
+> Men were needed for trouble-shooting, for making decisions, for planning new enterprises.
+The robots did the rest. -q
+> 12 jan is planning to sneak overlords homeworld in on of their supply ships -s
+> the artist colony governance, “We’re ruled by a council of eight directors, representing production, power, social engineering, art, economics, science, sport, and philosophy.
+There’s no permanent chairman or president.
+The chair’s held by each of the directors in rotation for a year at a time." -n
+> "Here on this island we’re trying to save something of humanity’s independence, its artistic traditions.
+We’ve no hostility towards the Overlords: we simply want to be left alone to go our own way." -q
+> 15 the colony -s
+> 17 the overlord visits.
+Take an intrestg in jeff -s
+> the Overlords were trapped in some evolutionary cul-de-sac. -q
+> 18 jeff has telepathic powers -s
+> 19 soon all kids are telepathic -s
+> 20 the overlords begin evacuation the kids -s
+> 21 the artist colony island is destroyed -s
+> 22 jan returns -s
+> "no one of intelligence resents the inevitable.” -q
+> 23 the overmind completely took over the minds of the kids -s

 Classic arcade games [homepage]. -- Computer data. -- [S.l.] : www.classicgamesarcade.com, [2012]. -- Titles supplied by cataloger. -- Mode of Access: World Wide Web (http://www.classicgamesarcade.com/ ). -- DBID 3048 -- DDC 794.8.
 Classics for Relaxation and Meditation. -- Computer data. -- St.-Laurent, Canada: Madacy, 1994. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- on 1 external hard drive. -- DDC 781.68.